memm74/BU2010-R-vectors/README.md

 Below is today's task.
 We will be working with R.

-You have to work on this task by yourself, i.e. this is not group work.

-If you want to have another look at what we did in last week's class you can [watch parts of the first R class on YouTube](https://youtu.be/UoAGqb1J4FQ) (you  can even turn on subtitles).

-For this task, you need to provide the answers in the file you are currently reading.
-It is a Markdown file.
-More explanations about the Markdown syntax can be found [on GitHub's Mastering Markdown page](https://guides.github.com/features/mastering-markdown/).
+For this task, you need to provide the answers in the vectors.R file you will find in this repository, not in the Markdown file you are currently reading.

-* Under the heading _Your Task_ you will find several questions.
-* Use R or R Studio to find and test the right answers, then add them to the _Your Task_ section of this document.

 ## Your Task

 Your tasks can be found in the R script file _vectors.R_ that is part of this repository.
 You have to work on these tasks by yourself.
 Do not work with others.

 Please work on these tasks in RStudio - not on the GitHub website.
-If you work in RStudio you can make test whether your code works as it should.
+If you work in RStudio you can make sure your code works as it should.
+If you don't work in RStudio, but edit the file on the GitHub web interface you will have to copy and paste the code into R for testing - an unnecessary step that can introduce mistakes.

 Pay attention to the autocomplete options RStudio is offering you and use them to explore how R commands work.
 Also, remember how useful the cursor keys and the Tab key can be.
 Pressing F1 will bring up the documentation for the selected command in the Help tab.